meyvain/meyvain.com/content/portfolio/HRI research.md

 # Analysis

-I used Thematic Analysis techniques to establish codes to detect emerging patterns.
+* Thematic Analysis techniques to establish codes to detect emerging patterns.

--->

-Using affinity diagrams to unfold the clusters
+* Affinity diagrams to unfold the clusters and establish experience flows

--->

-establish experience flows

--->

-coherent structure

 # Findings